 First Citizens Bank is a national bank headquartered in Raleigh, North Carolina, that has been providing financial solutions to consumers and businesses for over 100 years.
 Along with First Citizens Bank’s business banking options, the bank has an entire suite of small business loans to address diverse funding needs that business owners might face.
 These loans include:

-Of all of the six First Citizens Bank business loans options that this bank offers, is one of them the right funding fit for your business’s capital needs?
+Of all of the First Citizens Bank business loan options, is one of them the right funding fit for your business’s capital needs?

-We’ve compiled all the details on the six First Citizens Bank business loans—along with their top alternatives—so that you can decide for yourself.
+We’ve compiled all the details on First Citizens Bank business loans—along with their top alternatives—so that you can decide for yourself.

 To decide whether or not any of the First Citizens Bank business loans are right for your business funding needs, you’ll first need to learn all about what they have to offer.
-Let’s dive into the information you came to this page for.
 Here’s all you need to know about the six small business loans that First Citizens Bank offers: